 Thank you to the children, their carers, Alizon Bennet and players of the National Lottery.
 We can’t wait to see where our next journey takes us.

 You can see Alizon’s work here www.alizonbennet.com

-If you are a foster carer and would like to know more about The Treasure Group email Elizabeth@customshouse.co.uk
+If you would like to know more about our work supporting care experienced children and young people email Fiona@customshouse.co.uk